certbot/certbot/docs/using.rst

   <http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_trusted_certificate>`_
   to validate OCSP responses.

-For both ``fullchain.pem`` and ``chain.pem`` files, all certificates are ordered from root (primary certificate) towards leaf, but do not actually include the root certificate, which is unneeded.
+.. note:: All files are PEM-encoded.

-.. note:: All files are PEM-encoded (as the filename suffix suggests).
    If you need other format, such as DER or PFX, then you could convert using ``openssl``.
 You can automate that with ``--renew-hook`` if you're using automatic renewal_.